 Strathcona County cleaning protocols

-The safety of Strathcona County staff and the public remains a priority as the County thoughtfully re-opens its programs and services to the public.
+The safety of staff and the public is a County priority as we re-open programs and services.
 Strathcona County meets, and in many cases exceeds, Alberta Health Service’s cleaning and disinfection protocols for COVID-19.

 Stopping the spread of COVID-19 requires a partnered approach between the County and our guests.
-We each have a responsibility to adhere to physical distancing requirements, proper hygiene and staying home when feeling ill or directed by AHS to self-isolate.
+We each have a responsibility to mind proper hygiene and staying home when feeling ill or as directed by AHS to self-isolate.

 Consider downloading the ABTraceTogether mobile app to help prevent the spread of COVID-19.
 This is a mobile contact tracing app that helps to let you know if you've been exposed to COVID-19 – or if you've exposed others – while protecting your privacy.

 Facility staff follow frequent and regularly scheduled cleaning and disinfection procedures.

 For more information about active steps Strathcona County is doing to partner with our guests to stop the spread of COVID-19 inside our recreation facilities, please visit Strathcona.ca/beforeyougo